 The Standard Hotel in West Hollywood has gone from one-time trendsetter for the stars to the sales block, The Real Deal has learned.

-“The property is up for sale by the owner of the underlying real estate,”, a spokesperson from the hotel operator’s parent company, Standard International, said on Monday.
+“The property is up for sale by the owner of the underlying real estate,” a spokesperson from the hotel operator’s parent company, Standard International, said on Monday.
 “We are very hopeful to bring the hotel back to life as the Standard” with whoever buys the building.

 Rittersbacher Sunset LLC has owned the land under the hotel at 8300 Sunset Boulevard since 1989, records show.
 The LLC is linked to Randy Garitty of Oregon.

 The 139-key hotel caused a stir on the celebrity scene in Los Angeles when Andre Balazs opened the property in 1999.
-It had operated as part of Standard International ever since, with Balazs no longer affiliated with the company and the lease on the building in the hands of Ferrado Group.
+It had operated as part of Standard International ever since, with Balazs no longer affiliated with the company and the lease on the building is in the hands of Ferrado Group.

 Ferrado Group was a middle-man in the structure, leasing the building from landowner Rittersbacher Sunset and, in turn, collecting rent from Standard International.